vidjil/vidjil/doc/vidjil-algo.md

      "recombinations": [ { "1": ["CD-sorting.fa"] } ]
 ```

-This can be used to detect known non-recombined sequences,
+This can be used to detect non-recombined known sequences,
-as here usual CD sequences in RNA-seq data.
+as show here with usual CD sequences in RNA-seq data.
 However, putting too many sequences here may generate many hits
 that may hide actual recombinations.